Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 - Heat Pipes

 **Active:**
-- Electric Patch Heaters
+- Thermostat-Controlled Electric Patch Heaters

-Due to strict size, weight, power, and cost constraints (SWaP-C), passive control strategies were prioritized to minimize ground commands & points of failure.
+Due to strict size, weight, power, and cost constraints (SWaP-C), passive control strategies were prioritized to minimize frequency of ground commands & points of failure.

 - **Analyzing hostile mission environments, potential failure modes, and mitigation strategies to ensure reliable operation throughout the mission lifecycle**

 One of the most important aspects of mission planning is accounting for the wide range of failure modes the spacecraft is susceptible to across each mission environment.
 To consider the overarching impact of each failure mode, we assigned likelihood & severity values that multiply together to determine the mission criticality score as seen in the table below.
 <div style="
   position: relative;
   left: 50%;